magcil/audio-adversarial-attacks/README.md

 Black Box Adversarial Attacks in Surveillance Sound Event Classification Scenarios

+## Overview

+This project demonstrates audio adversarial attacks utilizing the BEATs model.
+The attacks are performed using two evolutionary algorithms: Particle Swarm Optimization (PSO) and Differential Evolution (DE).
+We explore three distinct attack scenarios:

+    1. Untargeted Scenario
+    2. Alarming to Non-Alarming
+    3. Everything to Silence
+Additionally, we introduce a higher level of mapping using the Audioset mapping for hypercategories.

 ## 1. Environment Setup

 To reproduce the experiments or to perform attacks using any of the algorithms, first create a conda environment with python 3.9 by typing